 With such a huge expanse of terrain to cover, and poor roads and transport infrastructure, the only way to explore the rugged terrain properly is by ship - a feature which only makes South American cruises more appealing.

-Sail around this vast continent with luxury line Princess Cruises, which boasts a selection of 9 different itineraries and two different extended land excursions as Stay and Cruise options.
-Or, if you are travelling with kids, Royal Caribbean is a great choice, offering lots of activities to keep them entertained during days spent at sea.
+Sail around this vast continent with luxury line Princess Cruises, which boasts a selection of twelve different itineraries and different extended land excursions as Stay and Cruise options.
+Or, if you are travelling with kids, MSC is a great choice, offering lots of activities to keep them entertained during days spent at sea.

 When embarking on your South American cruise adventure, you will soon realise that your ship goes where few hotels exist, and even the hardiest of travellers will experience some relief when they come aboard after a day spent trekking through the jungle.
 The cruise season typically runs from November through to April, during the South American summer.
 With so many cruise companies sailing at this time of year, you are bound to find a date to suit you.

-Holland America has several ships voyaging through South American waters, including the MS Stantendam, which is the ideal choice for those who enjoy a tipple, featuring a champagne bar, martini bar and even a wine tasting room – the perfect sunset refreshment after working up a thirst during the day’s excursions.
+Holland America has several ships voyaging through South American waters, including the MS Zaandam, which is the ideal choice for those who enjoy a tipple, featuring a ocean bar and piano bar – the perfect sunset refreshment after working up a thirst during the day’s excursions.

 Cruise holidays to South America are ideal for travellers in search of outstanding natural beauty, from the Chilean fjords which stretch on forever, to the exotic secrets of the Amazon rainforest - home to thousands of species of wildlife found nowhere else on earth.